 The White House was then used as theater department offices, the costume shop, and storage.

-In 2003, plans were to build a new facility to accommodate the functions of both the White House and the Ravencroft Theater, due to structural damages.
-(Pierce Arrow, 10/3/03)
+In 2003, plans were to build a new facility to accommodate the functions of both the White House and the Ravencroft Theater because of structural damages in the older buildings (Pierce Arrow 10/08/2003).

 In 2007, the White House was removed to make way for Petrocelli Hall.
 Before its demolition, it was evaluated by restoration experts, who found that the frame was still in good condition and the house had many original doors and windows.
 Prof. John Harris and others salvaged the frame of the building, some original doors and windows, a fireplace mantel, and some timbers and joists, as well as some of the granite foundation stones.

 Also found in the southeast corner of the second floor, between the wall and floor, was a child's shoe.
 Harris reports that it was a custom in New England for a child's shoe to be concealed to bring luck.
-The shoe is now on display in the lobby of Petrocelli Hall.
-(Pierce Radius Fall 2007)
+The shoe is now on display in the lobby of Petrocelli Hall (Pierce Radius, Volume 1, Number 1).